 - Electronic Mail, File and Print Server Administration, Database Administration, Application Server, and Hosting Services: Agencies, unless exempted, must obtain hosting services through a delivery system established by ITD.
 [NDCC 54-59-22]

-- Desktop Support Services: Specific agencies must obtain centralized desktop support services from ITD.
-[NDCC 54-59-22.1] ITD’s desktop support service includes the acquisition, management and technical support of personal computers and peripheral devices.
+- End User Compute and Collaboration: Specific agencies must obtain centralized desktop support services from ITD.
+[NDCC 54-59-22.1] ITD’s End User Compute and Collaboration service includes the acquisition, management and technical support of personal computers and peripheral devices.

 - To request services submit an online work request to ITD.